azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 ___
 -->
-## Azure_VirtualMachine_SI_ASC_Recommendations
+## Azure_VirtualMachine_SI_MDC_Recommendations

 ### Display Name
-Virtual Machine must implement all the flagged ASC recommendations
+Virtual Machine must implement all the flagged MDC recommendations

 ### Rationale
-Azure Security Center provide various security recommendations for resources that are not compliant with some baseline security protection.
+Microsoft Defender for Cloud provide various security recommendations for resources that are not compliant with some baseline security protection.
 It is important that these recommendations are resolved promptly in order to eliminate the exposure to attacks.

 ### Control Spec

 > **Passed:**
-> No Azure Security Center Assessment for the Virtual Machine is "Unhealthy".
+> No Microsoft Defender for Cloud Assessment for the Virtual Machine is "Unhealthy".
 >
 > **Failed:**
->One or more Azure Security Center Assessments for the Virtual Machine are "Unhealthy".
+>One or more Microsoft Defender for Cloud Assessments for the Virtual Machine are "Unhealthy".
 <!--
 > **Verify:**
 > Verify condition